ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/statefulserverset.md

 				* `image` (string)
 					* description: The public image UUID or a public image alias.
 				* `size` (number)
 					* description: The size of the volume in GB.
+Disk size can only be increased.
 				* `type` (string)
 					* description: Hardware type of the volume.
 E.g: HDD;SSD;SSD Standard;SSD Premium
 					* possible values: "HDD";"SSD";"SSD Standard";"SSD Premium"